-Typical TV signal booster, located in the cabinet to the right of the living room TV in the Solitude 369RL.
+Typical TV signal booster, located in the cabinet to the right of the living room TV on some Solitude 369RL models.
 In the photo, the ON/OFF button is to the right of the coax cable.

 The TV power supply should be turned OFF when connecting and/or disconnecting the cables to the power supply and antenna, but should be turned ON when testing for voltage.